This page describes importing from versions >= v0.24.0. For ealier versions, see mvcc import

 - It requires you to stop making changes to the data before starting to copy.

 - It requires you to switch to using the lakeFS endpoint in all places at once.

 To solve this we offer an import tool that does not copy any data, allowing for a more gradual onboarding process.

 The lakeFS import tool will use the S3 Inventory feature to create lakeFS metadata.
-The imported metadata will be reflected in lakeFS under a special branch, called
+In case the repository is empty, the imported metadata will be committed directly to the main branch.
+In all other cases, it will be committed to a special branch, called

 The imported data is not copied to the repository’s dedicated bucket.
 Rather, it will be read directly from your existing bucket when you access it through lakeFS.
 Files created or replaced through lakeFS will then be stored in the repository’s dedicated bucket.